darktable-org/darktable/README.md

 and colors, sharpness and contrast that might not look the same as darktable processing (which is what you see when opening the image in the darkroom view).
-Camera manufacturers don't publish details of the pixel processing they perform in their firmware so their look is not exactly or easily reproducable by other software.
+Camera manufacturers don't publish details of the pixel processing they perform in their firmware so their look is not exactly or easily reproducible by other software.

 However, once RAW images have been edited in darktable, the lighttable thumbnail should exactly match the darkroom preview, as they are processed in the same way.